4castRenewables/maelstrom-a6/README.md

    ```commandline
    scp lifetimes-mlflow.sif <JUDOOR user>@juwels.fz-juelich.de:~
    ```
-5. SSH onto JUWELS and run using the same command as in step 3 but via Slurm
+5. SSH onto JUWELS and run using the same command as for local tracking in step 3 but via Slurm
    ```commandline
    srun -A <project> -p <batch/devel> <command from 3.>
    ```
    The mlflow logs are then written to an `mlruns` folder located at the current path (`$PWD`).

+   If using the `devel` queue, whose compute nodes provide internet access, MLflow can also track to a remote tracking server.
+To do so, set the `--env MLFLOW_TRACKING_URI=<URL>` flag accordingly.

+**Notes:**

-**Note:** The above procedure (i.e. the building of the Singularity image) copies the source file (`main.py`) during build time into the container image.
+- The above procedure (i.e. the building of the Singularity image) copies the source file (`main.py`) during build time into the container image.
   Thus, if `main.py` was modified, the image has to be rebuilt to have the changes in the image.
 This, of course, applies to the lifetimes package as well.
+- Running with Singularity (and not as an MLproject via `mlflow run`) does not track the git version (git commit hash), because, when creating a new run, MLflow attempts to import the git Python module and read the project repository to retrieve the commit hash.
+This is not possible inside the Singularity container since
+  1. git is not installed within the container (error is usually logged by MLflow, but can be silenced by setting the `GIT_PYTHON_REFRESH=quiet` environment variable inside the container).
+  2. the repository is not available inside the container, but only the `main.py` file.
+     Hence, installing git inside the container does not solve the issue.

+  As a consequence, the version (`mlflow.source.git.commit` tag) is set to `None`.